 Not to be confused with an auto loan, an auto-secured loan is a line of credit secured with a personal car or truck.
 Your car or truck can be a valuable asset to secure a loan for the cash you need.

-Auto title loans operate more like payday loans with triple-digit interest rates, short terms, and a risk of falling into a “debt cycle” where you are required to roll over your interest if you don’t make your payments on time.
-These loans do utilize collateral in the form of your auto title, but the high interest rates and short terms distinguish them from an auto-secured personal loan.
+Auto title loans operate more like payday loans with triple-digit interest rates, short terms, and risk of falling into a “debt cycle” where you are required to roll over your interest if you don’t make your payments on time.
+These loans do utilize collateral in the form of your auto title, but the high-interest rates and short terms distinguish them from an auto-secured personal loan.

 Collateral is something you own that helps you secure a loan for the money you need.
 When you ask for a personal loan, you promise your lender that they can have something of value that belongs to you (collateral) should you fail to repay the loan.
 The lender would then sell that item or investment to get their money back, in the event you default on the loan.